jwikman/nab-al-tools/README.md

 Generates a MarkDown (.md) file with the ToolTips for all Pages and Page Extensions.
 All fields and action are listed per object.
 Empty or missing ToolTips will be included.

+Fields and Actions with captions will be included in the documentation.
+If there are no Caption on the Page Field, the function tries to retrieve the Caption from the Source Table.
+This only works for tables inside the workspace.

+The following naming standard in the object descriptor of Page Extensions is required to retrieve the captions from the Table Extension if there are no explicit Caption on the page field:

+Pattern: `pageextension [Object ID] "[Object Name]" extends "[Base Page]" // [Base Page Object Id] ([Base Table Object Id])`

+Example: `pageextension 50000 "My Item Card" extends "Item Card" // 30 (27)`

 The following PageTypes are ignored:

 * API